woosungchoi/fpm-alpine/README.md

 # fpm-alpine

-## Based on wordpress:php7.4-fpm-alpine Dockerfile.
+## Based on wordpress:php7.4-fpm-alpine Dockerfile

 `Source` : https://github.com/docker-library/wordpress/blob/master/php7.4/fpm-alpine/Dockerfile

-## Added ffmpeg and redis extensions.
+## Added ffmpeg and redis extensions

 You can convert animated `gif` images to `mp4` or `webm` with `ffmpeg`.